-Her mother taught her to sew around the age of 10, and it grew as a personal hobby, until it eclipsed other mediums and became her main artistic outlet.
+Her mother taught her to sew around the age of 10, and it grew from a personal hobby, until it became her main artistic outlet.
 After selling ready-to-wear garments for many years, Christine turned her focus to teaching others to experience the joy of making clothing for themselves through her patterns, books, and workshops.

 She has written four books, How to Speak Fluent Sewing (2015, C&T), Skirts & Dresses for First Time Sewers (2015, Barron’s), The Complete Photo Guide to Clothing Construction (2014, CPI), and Chic & Simple Sewing (2009, Potter Craft), and has contributed to other books, such as One Yard Wonders (2009, Storey).

 Christine’s articles have been published in Sewstylish, Sew News, Craftstylish, and Craft Zine magazines.
-She teaches sewing classes both in person and online, and has presented lectures and workshops at the American Sewing Guild Conference, Camp Stitchalot, Camp Workroom Social, the 2012–2016 Craftcation Conferences, and the QuiltCon West Conference.
+She teaches sewing classes both in person and on-line, and has presented lectures and workshops at the American Sewing Guild Conference, Camp Stitchalot, 2016 & 2017 Camp Workroom Social, the 2012–2016 Craftcation Conferences, and the 2016 QuiltCon West Conference.